howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

 }
 ```

 What must we do?
-Firstly add to DAO functions that gives us link by one or more ID's.
+Firstly add to DAO the functions that give us a link by one or more ID's.

 <Instruction>

-Open `DAO.scala` file, and add following functions:
+Open the file `DAO.scala` and add the following functions:

 ```scala